namestonehq/durin-website/README.md

 ## Overview

-This repository contains the frontend application for Durin, allowing users to:
+This repository contains the frontend application for Durin, allowing users to deploy their own L2 subname service by:

-- Deploy L2 Registry contracts
+- Deploying L2 Registry contracts
-- Configure ENS resolvers
+- Configuring the ENS resolvers
-- Connect L1 resolvers to L2 registries
+- Connecing L1 resolvers to L2 registries
-- Mint and manage ENS subdomains on Layer 2 networks
+- Minting and managing ENS subdomains on Layer 2 networks

 ## Related Resources